ctfpilot/challenges-example/challenges/web/the-shared-site/solution/README.md

 # Solution

-This directory is used to store the solution script for the challenge.
-This file should contain the steps to solve the challenge.
+The flag is visible on the main page of the website handed out as part of this challenge.